Doctors Note Logo

 Sinus Relief: Can Red Light Penetrate the Nasal Cavity?

-Effectiveness depends on wavelength, tissue depth, device type, and proper technique, and while therapy is generally low risk, serious sinus symptoms still require professional evaluation.
+Effectiveness depends on key factors including wavelength, tissue depth, device type, and proper application technique.
+While red light therapy is generally considered low risk, persistent or severe sinus symptoms still require professional medical evaluation.

 answer background